 Amy Trainer, Executive Director

 Amy has been an environmental advocate and leader for over twenty years, and has been instrumental in successfully protecting public and private lands and waters and marine resources in California, Washington, Colorado, and Kansas, her home state.
 She earned a Bachelor of Arts with Honors in Environmental Studies, a Master’s of Urban Planning, and a Juris Doctorate, all focusing on land use and natural resources protection, from the University of Kansas.
 In graduate school she clerked for Professor Robert H. Freilich’s national land use planning firm, volunteered as an intern for the Kansas Land Trust, interned in the natural resources division of the Alaska Attorney General’s Office, as a graduate teaching assistant taught environmental policy and law courses, and was a semi-finalist in the 2001 National Environmental Moot Court competition.
 Amy practiced urban and redevelopment land use law in Kansas City, Missouri for four years and graduated from the Centurions Leadership Program.
 She left private practice to become the first staff attorney at Friends of the San Juans in Friday Harbor, Washington.
 She represented the Makah Tribe of Neah Bay, Washington and helped establish the Tribal Office of Marine Affairs to address state and federal oil spill prevention and response policy.
 Most recently she served as executive director of the Orient Land Trust in Colorado where she conserved hundreds of acres of land in the San Luis Valley, initiated the Northern San Luis Valley Conservation Roundtable with Great Sand Dunes National Park, and was awarded the Conservationist of the Year Award by the Center Conservation District for implementing sustainable grazing practices on the historic Everson Ranch.
-An outdoor enthusiast, Amy is grateful to walk the beaches in the Point Reyes National Seashore, swim in Tomales Bay, kayak in Drakes Estero, hike with her golden retriever Henry, as well as practice and teach yoga in Inverness.
+An outdoor enthusiast, Amy is grateful to walk the beaches in the Point Reyes National Seashore, swim in Tomales Bay, kayak in Drakes Estero, as well as practice and teach yoga in Inverness.